 And I haven’t tried it yet, but you can even make your own sundried tomatoes at home!
 Check out this article that explains how to make them in the oven, a dehydrator, or in the sun.

 Look how easy it is to make Creamy Sundried Tomato Pasta in this short video!

 Creamy Sundried Tomato Pasta

 Creamy Sundried Tomato Pasta comes together quickly without oil or dairy.
 If you don't have a high-speed blender such as a Vitamix, soak the raw cashews in hot water for 30 minutes.

 - Cook the pasta according to the package directions.
 Drain, return to the pot, and set aside.

 - Blend the sundried tomatoes, cashews, water, lemon juice, and salt and pepper in a high-speed blender until sauce is very smooth.
 Add more water, if needed.

 - Add the sauce to the cooked pasta and toss until well coated.

 - Serve the pasta in bowls and top with fresh parsley, if desired.

-Follow Veggies Save The Day on Instagram and show me which recipes you’re making from the blog!
-Use the hashtag #veggiessavetheday and tag me so I don’t miss seeing what’s cooking in your kitchen.
+Use the hashtag #veggiessavetheday on Instagram and tag Veggies Save The Day so I don’t miss seeing what’s cooking in your kitchen.
 In addition, you can post your photos on the Facebook page Veggies Save The Day.